matt769/Hexapod/README.md

  - Shouldn't have to setWalk etc every period, let hexapod remember and coontroller/receiver can just change it
  - Gait handling not that flexible currently
  - Make gait offset parameter controllable?
+ - Better way of handling or preventing situations where positions are not achievable

 ## Bugs
  - When turning, legs on one side are very extended, doesn't seem to correspond with their neutral position